Why do advertising professionals need professional indemnity insurance?

 Common exposures for advertising professionals include:

-Advertising professionals are exposed to risks on a daily basis and if you don’t have professional indemnity insurance, you risk losing your business and even your personal assets.
+Professional indemnity is important regardless.
 Even if a claim brought against you is unfounded, you will still have to pay to defend yourself in court and such legal costs can run into hundreds of thousands of dollars.

 - Choosing Professional Indemnity Insurance for Advertisers